 Zhongshan Yaoyuan Electric Appliance Co., Ltd. supplies small home appliances for importers, distributors, wholesalers, supermarket buyers, appliance shops, online sellers with bulk demand and OEM brand customers.
 We support buyers who want to build repeatable product lines, not only one-time purchase transactions.

 MOQ starts from 1000 PCS.
 Wholesale only.
 Retail and one-piece orders are not accepted.
-Before discussing a reorder, please send fast-moving models, slow models, remaining stock, channel feedback, packing feedback, after-sales questions and your next shipment plan.
+Before discussing a reorder, please send model-level movement, remaining stock, collections, claims, dealer requests, packing feedback, after-sales questions and your next shipment plan.

 Dealer Sell-Through Report Checklist